the-alex-g/brand/README.md

 ### Brand Variables
 Variables are denoted by the variable name surrounded with square brackets.
 The actual variable names and associated values are stored in the dictionary passed to the eval_string function.
 For example, `brand.eval_string("The variable foo is equal to [foo]", {"foo":3})` evaluates to `"The variable foo is equal to 3"`.

 Brand has an AUTOMATIC_VARIABLES variable, which is a list of variable names.
 A variable name that is in AUTOMATIC_VARIABLES is always replaced with its value, even if it is not in square brackets.
 However, variables are only replaced this way when inside of another command.
-For example, if "str" is in AUTOMATIC VARIABLES, `brand.eval_string("str bonus is equal to [format_bonus str].", {"str":2})` evaluates to `str bonus is equal to +2.`
+For example, if "dex" is in AUTOMATIC VARIABLES, `brand.eval_string("dex bonus is equal to [format_bonus dex].", {"dex":2})` evaluates to `dex bonus is equal to +2.`

 ## Functions